-At our request, the underwriters have reserved for sale, at the initial public offering price, up to shares offered by this prospectus for sale to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering through a directed share program.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 197,000 of the shares offered by this prospectus for sale to our directors, executive officers, employees and business associates and certain other related persons who have expressed an interest in purchasing our common stock in this offering through a directed share program.
 See "Underwriting-Directed Share Program" for additional information regarding the directed share program.